Overoraptor

-Overoraptor (/ˌʊuvərʊuˈræptər/, meaning "piebald thief") is an extinct genus of paravian theropod of uncertain affinities from the Late Cretaceous Huincul Formation of Argentinian Patagonia.
+Overoraptor (/ˌʊuvərʊuˈræptər/, meaning "piebald thief") is an extinct genus of paravian theropod of uncertain affinities from the Early Cretaceous Huincul Formation of Argentinian Patagonia.
 The genus contains a single species, O. chimentoi, known from several bones of the hands, feet, and hips alongside some vertebrae.

 Discovery and naming

 The fossil specimens of Overoraptor were unearthed by Dr. Roberto Nicolás Chimento in the Violante Farm locality, which is southeast of the Ezequiel Ramos-Mexía lake, in the northwestern portion of Rio Negro Province, Argentina.
-This outcrop is part of the Huincul Formation, which is dated to the Cenomanian-Turonian boundary in the Cretaceous period.
+This outcrop is part of the Huincul Formation, which is dated to the Aptian stage in the Cretaceous period.
 This formation has yielded some of the largest South American dinosaurs including the massive sauropod Argentinosaurus and the theropod Mapusaurus.

 The precise date of the discovery of the type series of Overoraptor is not publicly known, but the specimens were reposited in the collections of the Carlos Ameghino Provincial Museum in Cipolletti, which is near the outcrop of the Huincul Formation where the specimens were discovered.
 The fossils were described as a new genus and species of paravian theropod in May 2020 by Matías Motta, Federico Agnolín, Federico Brissón Egli, and Fernando Novas in the journal The Science of Nature (or Naturwissenschaften).

 The holotype specimen, MACN-Pv 805, was disarticulated when it was found and it is relatively fragmentary.
 It consists of two phalanges and a metacarpal of the right hand, two hemal arches, the right scapula, the right ulna, a partial ilium, a partial pubis, two metatarsals from each foot, and several phalanges and unguals from the left foot.

 The paratype specimen, MPCA-Pv 818, was discovered at the same locality in association with the holotype.
 It is about 20% smaller than the holotype, which led the researchers describing it to conclude that they were likely not from a fully-grown animal.
 The paratype consists of two phalanges from the right hand, a fragment of the ilium, the right pubis, one of the right metatarsals, and one pedal phalanx from each foot.

 The generic name, Overoraptor, comes from the Spanish word "overo", meaning "piebald"—referencing the coloration of the fossils—and the Latin word "raptor", meaning "thief".
 The specific epithet, "chimentoi", was given in honor of Roberto Nicolás Chimento, who initially discovered its remains.